christian-mv/FreeNoiseMap-FNM/README.md

 Universal multi-platform free environmental noise modelling software targeting the main desktop and mobile operating systems as well as the web.

-## Try out FNM in your favorite browser [Here](https://christian-mv.github.io/Free_Noise_Map_Demo/FreeNoiseMap.html)
+## Try out FNM in your browser (limited)[Here](https://christian-mv.github.io/Free_Noise_Map_Demo/FreeNoiseMap.html)

-As performance is an importan objective, FNM is being deveoped in C++ which lets the application run natively on both traditional desktop and mobile operating systems as well as the most popular browsers.

-It is worth mentioning that FNM runs on the web thanks to webassembly keeping almost the same performance as it were running in a traditional operating system.
+FNM is being developed in C++.
+An implementation for web is intended, however, it might be limited by the suport of webassemebly in Qt.
+It is recommended to compile the source code to native implementations such as linux, windows and mac.

 ## FNM supports the following systems: